jadecobra/python_tdd_exercises/source/how_to/setup/install_wsl.rst

 you can continue with :ref:`how to make a Python Test Driven Development environment manually`.

-If installing `Windows Subsystem for Linux`_ does not work, you can use :ref:`how to make a python test driven development environment on Windows without Windows Subsystem for Linux` instead
+If installing `Windows Subsystem for Linux`_ does not work, you can use :ref:`how to make a python test driven development environment on Windows without Windows Subsystem for Linux` instead, and know that all the sections that say something like "how to do something on Windows without Windows Subsystem for Linux" are dedicated to you

 ..
 NOTE::